dmbarbour/wikilon/docs/AboutAO.md

 Our dictionary has a set of definitions.
 We maintain an index of immediate clients for each word for reverse lookup, rename, incremental cache invalidation, etc..
 Our data cache is updated by the `{&memo}` annotation or a local equivalent, may be shared by multiple dictionaries, and may be maintained heuristically (e.g. random deletion is okay).

 Challenges surround maintenance of the *word cache*.
-Upon updating a word's definition, its linker object may be invalid, and transitively any clients of that word.
+Upon updating a word's definition, its static link object may be invalid, and transitively any clients of that word.

 An easy maintenance technique is perhaps to conservatively clear the word cache then rebuild it lazily.
-Assuming the *data cache* is used to evaluate words and linker objects, we might avoid the bulk of unnecessary recomputation.
+Assuming the *data cache* is used to evaluate words and static link objects, we might avoid the bulk of unnecessary recomputation.
 However, it might be advantageous to more precisely invalidate the word cache.
 This requires evaluation *during* invalidation, which has its own challenges.

 A heuristic balance of precise and lazy cache maintenance may prove effective in the general case, e.g. based on an effort quota upon performing each dictionary update.

-*Aside:* We can potentially improve cache precision further by use of an inline analysis to determine which symbols would not be part of our output.
-Use of the [VerSum SeqHash](https://people.csail.mit.edu/nickolai/papers/vandenhooff-versum.pdf) concept might be useful for logically inlining subprograms for purpose of hashing and caching.
+*Aside:* We can potentially improve cache precision for words by removing symbols we know will be inlined.
+Use of the [VerSum SeqHash](https://people.csail.mit.edu/nickolai/papers/vandenhooff-versum.pdf) concept could even logically inline subprograms for purpose of hashing and caching.
+It seems worth looking into.

 ### Accelerated Dictionary

-An AO runtime will generally specify one or more anonymous, accelerated dictionaries - words with definitions whose implementations may be hand-optimized.
-Other dictionaries may then derive from the accelerated dictionary.
-Recognizing accelerated definitions is most readily performed via the word cache, e.g. we can recognize whenever a word's cacheID matches the same from our accelerated dictionary, and if so use the accelerated implementation.
+Acceleration is a primary approach to achieving performance in ABC systems.
+An AO/ABC runtime will specify accelerated dictionaries, e.g. with definitions like `@i [][]baad` (inline) that it recognizes and hand-optimizes.
+More broadly, accelerators can also leverage specialized representations like for natural number construction and arithmetic, or accelerating evaluation of process networks to leverage multiple CPUs.

 This is discussed more under [ABC](AboutABC.md).